metametadata/carry/docs/user-guide.md

 ; ...

-; Dependencies will be injected in a spec factory function:
+; Dependencies will be injected in a blueprint factory function:
-(defn new-spec
+(defn new-blueprint
   [history api-search]
   {; ...
    :on-signal (-new-on-signal history api-search)})